 Accurate Counsel, Affordable Fees

 Unlike many child support attorneys, I don’t believe that “aggressive” representation is a replacement for the established child support calculation found in the California Family Code.
 (In truth, family court judges are tired of “aggressive” attorneys with loser arguments who put on a performance for their client).
 Instead of investing in hail-mary arguments, I focus on more realistic points that may influence the calculation.
 From the day I’m retained I set realistic goals with my clients based upon Dissomaster calculations and evidence of income.

-To schedule a free consultation call my office Monday through Saturday from 8 AM to 6 PM.
+To schedule a consultation call my office Monday through Friday from 8 AM to 5 PM.

 Child Support FAQs

 What is the key factor in calculating child support?

 The net disposable income is the key financial factor in calculating child support.
 The Statewide Uniform Guideline for determining child support is based on an algebraic formula, the central element of which is each parent’s net monthly disposable income.
 The second most important factor is the time-share of the children.

 How is the net disposable income computed?